 “If you have the calling to be an advocate, you owe it to yourself and to others to answer that calling,” she said.

-Drawn to Loyola’s hybrid program, which allows her to commute to campus from Irvine just once a week and continue working full-time to support her family, and Loyola’s social justice programs, prestigious faculty, and reputation for developing successful attorneys, Swenson says she has never been more challenged – or more fulfilled.
+Drawn to Loyola’s hybrid program, which allows her to commute to campus from Irvine just once a week and continue working full-time to support her family, and Loyola’s social justice programs, prestigious faculty, and reputation for developing successful attorneys, Swensen says she has never been more challenged – or more fulfilled.

 “From the faculty, who are incredibly supportive and encouraging, to my colleagues who are now some of my closest friends, the people are the best part of the program, hands down,” she said.

-Swenson urges others who are joining the legal field as a second career or are juggling work, family, and other responsibilities to take the leap and pursue their JD at Loyola Law School.
+Swensen urges others who are joining the legal field as a second career or are juggling work, family, and other responsibilities to take the leap and pursue their JD at Loyola Law School.
 She’s seen how all students receive the tools they need to succeed – which, for Swensen, may be as a civil rights litigator or policymaker.
 “Whatever I decide to do, I know LLS will get me there.”